-- Proposed construction works will occur after completion of WNSLR and its connection to Lenore Drive, - Construction vehicles will access the Site via Lenore Drive / WNSLR signal, - Lenore Drive / WNSLR has been modelled for the operational traffic of the entire OWE, therefore, should be able to accommodate the construction traffic for this SSD noting that the construction traffic volumes are lower than the operational traffic volumes. - While a separate and detailed CTMP will be prepared as part of the CC stage of the project, this TA suggests that the construction traffic for the SSD will not have any material impact onto the surrounding road network.
+- Construction vehicles will access the Site via Lenore Drive / Compass Drive, - Lenore Drive / Compass Drive has been modelled for the operational traffic of the entire OWE, therefore, noting that the Estate has not been fully developed, the Lenore Drive / Compass Drive intersection should be able to accommodate the construction traffic for this SSD noting that the construction traffic volumes are lower than the operational traffic volumes. - While a separate and detailed CTMP will be prepared as part of the CC stage of the project, this TA suggests that the construction traffic for the SSD will not have any material impact onto the surrounding road network.

-7 Design Commentary
+8. Design Commentary

-7.1 Relevant Design Standards
+8.1 Relevant Design Standards